Valay17/DupliCron--Metadata-Based-Incremental-File-Synchronization-and-Backup/README.md

 <h1> <p>DupliCron - Metadata Based Incremental File Backup</p> </h1>
 </div>

-FileSync is a fast and highly configurable file synchronization utility for local and external backups, available on both Windows and Linux.
+DupliCron is a fast and highly configurable file synchronization utility for local and external backups, available on both Windows and Linux.
 It supports multiple source directories and uses a metadata-based incremental sync approach to avoid redundant copying.
 File changes are detected using a combination of file size and modification time, which are hashed and stored in a binary cache to ensure accurate and efficient updates across runs.

 Built in modern C++, the tool leverages multithreaded scanning and hashing to accelerate sync decisions across large directories.
 A dedicated copy manager serializes I/O operations per source to prevent disk contention and ensure stable performance.
-FileSync includes robust failure tracking: unsuccessful copy operations are detected and logged, and metadata is updated post-copy to reflect actual copy status, allowing precise reporting and recovery on future syncs.
+DupliCron includes robust failure tracking: unsuccessful copy operations are detected and logged, and metadata is updated post-copy to reflect actual copy status, allowing precise reporting and recovery on future syncs.
 This makes it particularly well-suited for repeated backups, local mirroring, and any scenario requiring reliable, high-throughput file synchronization with built-in integrity tracking.

-**Note:** FileSync scans only the configured source directories during synchronization.
+**Note:** DupliCron scans only the configured source directories during synchronization.
 It does not perform a full scan or analysis of the destination directory’s contents, although it does verify the existence of destination folders and files as needed during the copy process.
 Updated files are overwritten in the destination along with their metadata.
 Files deleted from the source can be removed from the destination after a configurable number of sync runs, enabling automatic cleanup of stale files.
 This behavior is controlled by a configurable flag in the config file, providing flexibility between non-destructive and fully synchronized modes.

 #
 ### Features